A Guide To Layering Light At Home | Heathfield & Co

 A Guide To Layering Light At Home

-Whether it’s highlighting a collection of paintings in your sitting room or providing illumination so you can read into the early hours, combining light sources – layering them – is the best way to meet a room’s lighting needs.
+Creating a cosy and flexible atmosphere is all about thoughtfully mixing different light sources.
+Whether it is highlighting a collection of paintings in your sitting room or providing a soft glow for late-night reading, combining light sources – layering them – is the best way to meet a room’s lighting needs.
+Here’s a technical guide to perfecting the layers of light in any space:

 Lighting layers are generally split into three: ambient, task, and accent lighting.
 Each serves a different but equally important function.

-Ambient lighting is the general light that helps you navigate the room.
-In most homes it’s the light that is turned on when you flick the main switch - a central pendant above a kitchen island or a decorative chandelier in a living space.
+This is the general light that helps you navigate the room.
+In most homes it is the light that is turned on when you flick the main switch - central pendants over kitchen islands or decorative chandeliers in living areas.
 Consider ambient lighting as the base layer within your room; upon this you should layer task and accent lighting to complete the scheme.

-Task lighting serves a more specific purpose and is the most practical type of lighting source.
-It could be anything from a desk lamp so you can see your laptop to a floor lamp positioned behind a chair to create a cosy spot to curl up in with a book.
+As the name suggests, task lighting lights areas for specific activity, offering focused light where precision is key.
+It could be anything from a desk lamp for working to a floor lamp positioned behind a chair to create a cosy spot to curl up in with a book.
 Before deciding what task lighting to include within your interior, you should highlight the key activities that take place in each room.

-Finally, the choice of lightbulbs you use will have a big impact on how your layered lighting will look.
+The choice of bulbs significantly impacts the atmosphere and consistency is key here.
 In general, warm bulbs are a safe bet for the home and usually the most popular – so look for Kelvin ratings around 2,700K.
-Avoid using different light temperatures within one space otherwise the layers will clash.
+Make sure that all the bulbs are the same temperature in the room, otherwise the layers will clash.

 Find more inspiration by discovering our complete product range